Vermont Zen Center

 Roshi Graef spent over nine years on the staff of the Rochester Zen Center as Head Cook, secretary and attendant to Roshi Kapleau, and as the Center's administrator.
 She was ordained as a priest in 1986 and sanctioned as a Dharma Heir of Roshi Kapleau a year later.
 With her husband, Jed, and two daughters, Kaila and Dana, she moved to Vermont in June of 1988 to establish the Zen Center in Shelburne.

 Roshi Graef also teaches at the Casa Zen in Santo Tomas de Heredia, Costa Rica which she visits six times a year.
-Roshi was the teacher of the Toronto Zen Centre in Canada for ten years until, in 2004, sanctioning her first Dharma Heir, Roshi Taigen Henderson, who is now the teacher of the Toronto Centre.
+Roshi was the teacher of the Toronto Zen Centre in Canada for ten years.
+In 2004 she sanctioned her first Dharma Heir, Roshi Taigen Henderson, who is the teacher of the Toronto Centre.

 Roshi Philip Kapleau